-HOW DO YOU CONSULT PARENTS OF CHILDREN WITH SEN AND INVOLVE THEM IN THEIR CHILD’S EDUCATION?
+HOW DO YOU CONSULT PARENTS OF CHILDREN WITH SEND AND INVOLVE THEM IN THEIR CHILD’S EDUCATION?

-- For students who have known SEND difficulties but who do not have an EHC Plan for complex and severe need, regular contact to discuss and review SEN provision is welcome, either through the pastoral team, or directly to the SENCO.
+- For students who have known SEND difficulties but who do not have an EHC Plan for complex and severe need, regular contact to discuss and review SEND provision is welcome, either through the pastoral team, or directly to the SENDCO.

-- For students who have either a statement or an EHC Plan, at least termly contact will take place, including an Annual Review meeting.
+- For students who have an EHC Plan, at least termly contact will take place, including an Annual Review meeting.

-WHAT ARRANGEMENTS ARE MADE FOR INVOLVING YOUNG PEOPLE WITH SEN IN THEIR EDUCATION?
+WHAT ARRANGEMENTS ARE MADE FOR INVOLVING YOUNG PEOPLE WITH SEND IN THEIR EDUCATION?